zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-outbound-x12-ftp/b2b-outbound-x12-ftp.md

 ## Task 8:  Activate the Integration

 Check for errors, save, and activate the integration flow.
-1. On the Integrations page, click on the activate button against your integration to activate it.
+1. On the Integrations page, click on the **Activate** button against your integration to activate it.
 2. Click Activate in the Activate Integration dialog and select **Enable Tracing** and **Include Payload** options